Komdosh/CrackingTheCodingInterview/6-math-logic/README.md

 Game 1: You get one shot to make the hoop.

-Game 2: You get three shots and you have to make two of three shots.
+Game 2: You get three shots, and you have to make two of three shots.

-If p is the probability of making a particular shot, for which values of p should you pick one game or the other?
+If `p` is the probability of making a particular shot, for which values of p should you pick one game or the other?

 <hr/>

 ## 3. Dominos

-There is a 8x8 chessboard in which two diagonally opposite corners have been cut off.
+There is an 8x8 chessboard in which two diagonally opposite corners have been cut off.
 You are given 31 dominos, and a single domino can cover exactly two squares.
 Can you use the 31 dominos to cover the entire board?
 Prove your answer (by providing an example or showing why it's impossible).